Chart Color Schemes

 The level of general health in South Hobart - Fern Tree is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-South Hobart - Fern Tree shows superior health outcomes for both young and elderly populations, with low prevalence of common health conditions.
+South Hobart - Fern Tree shows superior health outcomes for both youth and elderly populations, with low prevalence of common ailments.

 Frequently Asked Questions - Health